 Ownership begins from the date that HM Land Registry enters on to the title deeds.
-This amendment will not happen on the completion date or purchase date but several months later.
+This amendment will not happen on the completion date or purchase date but much later.

 The guidance encourages individual lenders not to accept applications against a property until the owner has been registered at the Land Registry for at least six months, some lenders extend this time period to 12 months.
 There are no hard rules to go by so each lender will interpret it differently and apply it to their lending criteria.

 Some will lend after six months, some will lend after 12 months and some will lend without requiring a minimum period of ownership!